 SECTION 602-0002 – PAVERS

 602-0002.01 DESCRIPTION.
-This work shall consist of furnishing or resetting and placing brick, granite, concrete, or pervious pavers as shown in the Plans and as directed by the Engineer.
+This work shall consist of furnishing and placing brick, granite, concrete, or pervious pavers, or resetting existing pavers, as shown on the Plans and as directed by the Engineer.

 The work under this section shall be performed in accordance with these provisions, the Plans, Section 203, Section 301, and Section 541.